bricolsoftconsulting/WebViewIssue17535Fix/README.md

 1. Download a copy of the JAR from the following URL: https://github.com/bricolsoftconsulting/WebViewIssue17535Fix/raw/master/bin/webviewissue17535fix.jar
 2. Add the JAR to your project.

    How you do this will depend on the specific tools you use.
-For example, in Eclipse you can right click on your project in `Package Explorer`, select `Properties` from the context menu, select `Java Build Path` on the left hand side of the Properties dialog, click the `Add External JAR Button` in the dialog and finally browse to and select the `WebViewIssue17535Fix.jar` file.
+For example, in Eclipse you can right click on your project in `Package Explorer`, select `Properties` from the context menu, select `Java Build Path` on the left hand side of the Properties dialog, click the `Add External JAR` button in the dialog and finally browse to and select the `WebViewIssue17535Fix.jar` file.

 3. Locate all `WebView` references in your XML layouts and change them to `com.bricolsoftconsulting.webview.WebViewEx`.
-4. When initializing each `WebViewEx` object, provide a reference to a `WebViewClientEx` object
+4. When initializing each `WebViewEx` object in your code, provide a reference to a `WebViewClientEx` object:

     ```java
     mWebView = (WebViewEx) findViewById(R.id.webview);